Joshuajaeger/Joshuajaeger.github.io/_pages/about.md

 I believe in the idea of the union between our collective tribal past and the promise of an enlightened and conscientious technological future.
 Merging the rational with the romantic.

-I am PhD student at the University of Bern and the Vrije Universiteit Amsterdam.
-I am fascinated by the field that lies at the intersection of Machine Learning and Clinical Psychology.
-I aim to understand how addictions are constituted and what variables influence their trajectory.
-In my research, I investigate addiction disorders, particularly alcohol use disorders, and seek to understand and utilize machine learning to predict symptom progression and systematically identify patterns.
-When I'm not working on that, I try to use space and time to create noise that is intended to build a sense of cohesion in those around me.
+As a PhD candidate at the University of Bern and the Vrije Universiteit Amsterdam, I seek to implement artificial intelligence in the field of clinical psychology.
+Together with my supervisors Maria Stein and Mark Hoogendoorn, I aim to understand how addiction disorders are constituted.
+The emphasis is on systematically identifying patterns of variables that are associated with symptom trajectories.
+The broad aim of our research is to provide an important step toward predictive analytics and personalized treatment planning in the field of substance use disorders.
+It is highly important, for both patients and clinicians, to have an accurate prognosis of symptom progression in order to make evidence-based decisions about the course of treatment.
+In turn, the quality of a patient's life can be significantly improved by having the ability to accurately predict their symptom trajectories.
+We are  working to enable more accurate predictions to guide day-to-day clinical practice and support treatment-related decisions with data-driven and patient-centered models.
+Standing on the shoulders of giants, as a first step towards achieving this, we currently examine how state-of-the-art deep learning methods can be used to predict post-treatment relapse in patients with alcohol use disorders.

+In the rest of my time, I try to (i) keep a sound mind while thinking about all the questions and inequities that a large portion of the conscious beings on earth have to suffer from; (ii) create a sense of connection and appreciation for life through space and music.

 Basically, I like to build things—out of wood, out of sounds, and based on data.